eoaranda/Udacity-IAC-Udagram-Project/README.md

 ### Spin up
 - Once you have ran the templates, the `create` script will automatically copy the `html\` content to your s3 bucket

-#### If we want to use a specific Profile and Region, you can send them as the last 2 parameters:
+#### Option 1 - If we want to use a specific Profile and Region, you can send them as the last 2 parameters:
 To spin up the network run the following command in your terminal:
 ```sh
 ./scripts/create.sh create-network udagram-project us-east-1 udacity